seesharprun-documentdb-prototype/seesharprun-documentdb-prototype.github.io/articles/quickstart/extension.md

 ---
 title: Visual Studio Code Quick Start
+description: Get started with DocumentDB using the VS Code extension.
+Connect to databases, create collections, and manage documents seamlessly.
 ---

 Get started with DocumentDB using the Visual Studio Code extension for a seamless development experience.